earthly/lib/rust/README.md

 #### `output`
 Regex to match the files within the target folder to be copied from the cache to the caller filesystem (image layers).

-Use this argument when you want to `SAVE AS ARTIFACT` from the target folder (mounted cache), always trying to minimize the total size of the copied fileset.
+Use this argument when you want to `SAVE ARTIFACT` from the target folder (mounted cache), always trying to minimize the total size of the copied fileset.

 For example `--output="release/[^\./]+"` would keep all the files in `/target/release` that don't have any extension.